The Original Poop Bags® has three types of dog waste bags. We break them down into P for Plants, B for USDA Certified Biobased, and R for Recycled.

 - 4th highest generated waste: Plastics are the fourth highest generated waste in the U.S., originate from petroleum which is non-renewable, do not biodegrade, and take thousands of years to break down.
 Paper, yard trimmings, and food scraps are the top three wastes, but all of them come from renewable resources.

 - Plastics are the least recycled material with a 12% recovery rate.
-In 2010, the U.S. produced 32 million tons of plastic and only recycled 3.8 million tons.
+Of the 32 million tons of plastic produced in the USA, only 3.8 million tons was recycled.

 Now, let’s get back to why you should use dog waste bags from The Original Poop Bags®:

-Compostable poop bags are not accepted in all commercial composting facilities, so please check your local facility.
 PoopBags.com was founded as an eco-friendly company, and we will always be an eco-friendly company.
-No matter which dog waste bag you choose from The Original Poop Bags, we have done our homework for you.
+No matter which dog waste bag you choose from The Original Poop Bags®, we have done our homework for you.
 So go out and save the world, one poop at a time.

-The Original Poop Bags® has met the rigorous certifications to proudly carry numerous ASTM standards, and we are the only dog waste manufacturer to earn the USDA certified biobased label.
-Additionally, our dispenser is USDA certified biobased, and made with a minimum of 38% renewable resources such as corn and plant fibers.
+The Original Poop Bags® has met the rigorous certifications to proudly carry numerous standards and certifications.
+We were the first dog waste manufacturer to earn the USDA Certified Biobased label.
+Additionally, our dispenser is USDA Certified Biobased, and made with a minimum of 38% renewable resources such as corn and plant fibers.

 The ASTM D6400 specification is the highest badge of honor a product can carry.
 Find more information on the ASTM D6400 here.
 Our plant-based bags proudly meet the ASTM D6400 standard, while our biobased and recycled poop bags meet several national ASTM and USDA certified biobased certifications.